Can We Move On: From the Trope of the Woman Who Perfectly Balances Sanskaar and Sexiness

 If you think they’re lines from a matrimonial ad, you’re mistaken.
 These are the lyrics of a song that sets the tone for Mere Brother Ki Dulhan (2011), a big-banner Bollywood movie about a man looking for the “ideal” bride for his elder brother.
 The lyrics double up as his checklist — and a rather long one at that.
 Although the fact that it sounds eerily similar to matrimonial ads is rather telling of what the Indian society expects from women in heterosexual partnerships.

-Kush, played by Imran Khan, talks about how his bhabhi must be like a “model,” must not be “lazy” about performing her chores, and must not have an “ego.”
+Kush, played by Imran Khan, sings about his expectations from his future bhabhi: she must be like a “model;” must not be “lazy” about performing her duties; and must not have an “ego.”
 Basically, the woman must be “sugar, spice, and everything nice” in order to be considered a suitable match for Kush’s brother, Luv.
-Interestingly, Luv is in love with an entirely different person whom he eventually elopes with.
+Interestingly, however, Luv is in love with an entirely different person, in the meantime, whom he eventually elopes with.

 If Kush hadn’t been so focused on creating a sexist catalog, maybe, he would’ve had the chance to figure out his brother was missing the basic quality of honesty, which, arguably, is important to sustain any relationship.
 But would that have mattered in a world where we believe men are, by nature, wired to cheat if their female partners don’t embody just the right balance between sexy and sanskaari?